 Underfloor Heating Systems and Cold Weather – Why aren’t I Warm Enough?

-Whilst we’re all dreaming of warm summer days and the easier jobs that seem to come with it; there’s no doubt that the dreaded cold weather is good for business.
-As an industry, I think we have developed a love/hate relationship with freezing conditions.
-On the one hand, it’s good to be busy and get the money rolling in, and on the other, there’s frozen pipe emergencies and unrealistic customer expectations.
-Can we ever win?
+Whilst we’re all dreaming of warm summer days and the easier jobs that seem to come, there’s no doubt that the dreaded cold weather is good for business.
+We have developed a love/hate relationship with freezing conditions as an industry.
+On the one hand, it’s good to be busy and get the money rolling in, and on the other hand, there are frozen pipe emergencies and unrealistic customer expectations.

-Over the years, I’ve noticed that many of the customer calls I receive during the winter months have a similar theme when it comes to underfloor heating.
+Over the years, I’ve noticed that many customer calls I receive have similar points regarding underfloor heating.
 Why aren’t I warm enough?
 Why isn’t my system heating the house like I thought it would?
 I understand the customer’s frustration.
-They have invested in a system and want it to perform – it’s not unreasonable to want to be a toasty warm 25 degrees inside whilst it’s -6°C outside, is it?
+They have invested in a system and want it to perform – it’s not unreasonable to want to be a toasty warm 25°C degrees inside whilst it’s -6°C outside, is it?
 I’m sure, like me, you are secretly rolling your eyes at the thought of explaining that modern underfloor heating systems are excellent at generating high heat outputs but don’t have infinite capacity like every other heat emitter.
 They are influenced not only by how well they are installed.
 But also by the type of house in which they are installed in.

-The current trend for new-build constructions aiming to achieve a net-zero carbon footprint means that these new buildings could heat a whole home could be heated from a candle.
+The current trend for new-build constructions aiming to achieve a net-zero carbon footprint means that these new buildings could heat a whole home by a candle.
 Okay, it’s an exaggeration, but you know what I mean.
 However, there is a big difference between these new builds and a ‘normal’ British home.
-The majority of owner-occupied dwellings in England were constructed in 1980 or before, and as of 2019, more than three million owner-occupied houses were built before 1919.
+Most owner-occupied dwellings in England were constructed in 1980 or before, and as of 2019, more than three million owner-occupied houses were built before 1919.
 That means that most homes in the UK could lack the insulation that will allow the newly installed underfloor heating system to meet the homeowners’ expectations.
 To help you overcome any challenges you might encounter, I’ve listed below a couple of helpful tips to help you explain to a customer the limits of a ‘normal’ house and its underfloor heating system.